 VNAV APPROACH CODING EXAMPLE

-Inserted Runway Fix (Rule 8.10.1)
+Inserted Runway Final End Point as VNAV anchor point (Rule 8.10.1)

 This example shows a procedure published as Final Approach Fix (FAF) to a Missed Approach Point (MAP) beyond the Landing Threshold Point (LTP).
 The Final Approach Course (FAC) crosses over the landing threshold.
 The landing alignment is straight-in.
-As the officially published MAP position is beyond the LTP, a runway fix waypoint [RW30] is inserted as an additional waypoint into the Final Approach Coding of this example.
+As the officially published MAP position is beyond the LTP, the LTP [RW30] is inserted as the Final End Point (FEP) to serve as the VNAV anchor point in the Final Approach Coding of this example.
 The VNAV Path angle is calculated from the LTP elevation + TCH (if no procedure TCH is specified by source use 40 or 50 feet [see Section 5.67 of this specification]) using the LTP and the FAF to determine the distance used in the calculation, to the FAF altitude and is coded in the Runway Fix sequence.
 The missed approach procedure is not included in the graphic.
 It is included in the coding sequence example.
-The inserted runway fix is coded as the MAP.
-The coded first leg of the missed approach path is a continuation of the FAC from the inserted Runway Fix to the officially published MAP.
-The flyover code is set in position 2 of the waypoint description field.
+The FEP fix is coded with its designated unique code in the last position of the Waypoint Description.
+The coded first leg of the missed approach path is a continuation of the FAC to the officially published MAP where the flyover code is set in position 2 of the waypoint description field.
 The first leg of the published missed approach path is a climb on the FAC to an altitude of airport elevation plus 400 feet, or as specified by source, followed by a direct to a fix at the FAF.

-Inserted Runway Fix Coding:
+Inserted Runway FEP Coding: